relativemodder/fivetris/README.md

 # fivetris
 This is a Rust rewrite of [four-tris](https://github.com/fiorescarlatto/four-tris), an open source training tool for block-stacking games.
-Quickly explore different situations, test options, and "train freely in a Tetris-like environment"
+You can simulate different situations, test options, and train freely in a Tetris-like environment.

 # Download